Toby Gerhart

-Tobin Bo Gunnar Gerhart (born March 28, 1987) is a former American football running back.
-He was selected by the Minnesota Vikings in the second round of the 2010 NFL Draft.
-He played college football for Stanford University, and was a unanimous All-American.
-In 2009 Gerhart won the Doak Walker Award and was the runner-up for the 2009 Heisman Trophy.
-He received 1,276 points in the Heisman voting, coming in second to Mark Ingram II, who received 1,304 points; the 28-point margin was the closest vote in Heisman history.
+Tobin Bo Gunnar Gerhart (born March 28, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Stanford Cardinal, earning unanimous All-American honors.
+He was selected by the Minnesota Vikings in the second round of the 2010 NFL draft.
+With Stanford in 2009, Gerhart won the Doak Walker Award and was the runner-up for the 2009 Heisman Trophy.
+He received 1,276 points in the Heisman voting, coming in second to Mark Ingram II, who received 1,304 points; the 28-point margin is the closest vote in Heisman history.
 Gerhart had a breakout senior season in 2009, leading all running backs in the nation in rushing yards, touchdowns, and points scored, and setting several Pac-10 and school records.
 He held the Stanford record for most rushing yards in a season (1,871) until Christian McCaffrey broke it in 2015, and still holds Cardinal records for touchdowns in a season (28) and most touchdowns in a career (44).

-Early years
+Early life

 Gerhart was born in Norco, California.
 He had a record-breaking career at running back for Norco High School.
 He set a California state record for rushing yards with 9,662 yards in his career.
 As of December 2009, Gerhart holds the third highest career total of running yards in national high school football history.
 He led Norco High School to the CIF Division 5 Southern Section football championship on December 9, 2005.
 Gerhart was named the Gatorade High School Player of the Year for the state of California and was named California's Mr. Football by Cal-Hi Sports.
 Gerhart also played baseball and graduated as a valedictorian of his high school class.